 - All pupils' kit must be named, in an easily visible position, on the garment (not the label) with an iron-on or sewn-in label or permanent marker. - Lost property will normally be collected at the PE office or Pupil Reception, but it is the responsibility of the pupil to enquire at the earliest opportunity for any item of kit which has been mislaid.
-Although it is difficult to guarantee absolute security of pupils' valuables, every effort is made to reduce the risk of property going missing. - For health and safety reasons, no jewellery, and no gel or acrylic nails may be worn for PE lessons, (this includes clear piercing retainers).
+Although it is difficult to guarantee absolute security of pupils' valuables, every effort is made to reduce the risk of property going missing. - For health and safety reasons no gel or acrylic nails may be worn for PE lessons, (includes clear piercing retainers which are not allowed). - Our school operates a no jewellery policy, which continues to apply during PE lessons.